GPT-5.6 cost-efficient tier vs OpenAI's small-model workhorse · research snapshot July 12, 2026

 GPT-5.6 Luna vs GPT-5.4 Mini

 Both models are designed to make capable AI affordable, but they target different points on the quality–latency curve.
 GPT-5.6 Luna brings a newer generation, a 1.05M context window and stronger published coding and reasoning scores.
-GPT-5.4 mini is smaller, faster and cheaper, with surprisingly strong computer-use and subagent economics.
+GPT-5.4 mini is smaller and faster, while Luna is now the cheaper model at current OpenAI API list prices.

 Last updated July 12, 2026 · Official OpenAI scorecards and API documentation